One thing seems clear in the global economy - we are looking down at a deep freeze in employment.

-Today, we are in the midst of a curious confluence of seemingly unrelated factors, all driving towards one conclusion - the demise of jobs.
+A decade ago, this pessimism was not prevalent.
+We are in the midst of a curious confluence of seemingly unrelated factors, all driving towards one conclusion - demise of jobs.

 Five trends have accelerated this.

-The impact of India, China and Indonesia growing faster is not sufficiently felt in the overall pot as they need to mop up their own surges of employable pools.
+The impact of India or China or Indonesia growing faster is not felt sufficiently in the overall pot, as they need to mop up their own surge of employable pools.

-Secondly, jobs tend to lag economic pick-up - that means we are some time away from real job spurts.
+Jobs tend to lag economic pick-up.
+That means we are some time away from real job spurts.

-The US is supposed to have added about 10 million jobs in the two Obama terms, but one suspects that much of that is the restoration of jobs lost or correction of stagnation during the Bush years.
+The US is supposed to have added about 10 million jobs in the two Obama terms, but one suspects much of that in a numerical sense, is restoration of jobs lost or correction of stagnation during the Bush years.

-Thirdly, high-wage countries continue to drive out jobs.
-As wages rise in first-world economies, including Singapore, private businesses realign their costs and will move operations.
+High wage countries continue to drive out jobs.
+As wages rise in first world economies (Singapore included), private businesses realign their costs and will move operations.

-When this happens, it does not impact only the blue-collar or mid-level jobs - when companies move, C-suite jobs move too.
+When this happens, it doesn't impact only the blue-collar or mid-level jobs.

-And Brexit is bound to add a further element of surprise in this as the immigrant jobs of European Union nationals are reduced.
+Brexit is bound to add a further element of surprise in this as the immigrant jobs of EU nationals are reduced.

-Apple, Facebook, Google and Microsoft employ far less people for their combined revenue of over US$500 billion (S$718 billion).
+Apple, Facebook, Google and Microsoft employ far less people for their combined revenue of over US$500 billion.

-Also, Amazon is defining new business models, which even Walmart - the world's largest employer at 2.2 million - is forced to adopt.
-E-commerce will further shave jobs.
+Companies such as Amazon are defining new business models, which even Walmart (the world's largest employer at 2.2 million) is forced to adopt.
+E-commerce will shave jobs further.

-The real economic activity is more vibrant in small and medium enterprises in the technology and service industries.
+The real economic activity is more vibrant in small and medium enterprises, in technology and service industries.

 Fintech, medtech, app-services, SMAC (social media analytics companies) are mushrooming not just in Silicon Valley but all over the world.